Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Student Dimension

 Like instructors, students come to our courses with a composite of identities, biases, and interests.
 Students interact with their instructors, with each other, and with  content in the context of a course’s climate.
 Students’ identities and their interactions influence the extent to which they feel a sense of belonging, which affects learning outcomes and persistence in STEM.

-#### The Connection between Identity and Belonging

-The Tripartite Integration Model of Social Influence (TIMSI) explains the psychological mechanisms underlying belonging in STEM [estrada2011toward](@cite).
-The TIMSI describes three orientations that contribute to student persistence in STEM:

-- **Scientific self-efficacy:** Students feel capable of performing the actions needed to be successful in science.
-- **Scientific identity:** Students perceive science as part of who they are and feel a sense of belonging within a scientific community.
-- **Scientific values:** Students authentically agree with the values of the scientific community, such as the importance of rigor and discourse in evaluating evidence.

 ### The Curriculum Dimension

 Curriculum is arguably the most visible component of a course and has an important influence on the course climate.
 It encompasses what we teach, including the learning objectives we set, the content we prioritize, how we demonstrate relevance, and the examples we choose to include.
+In STEM, this includes establishing which facets of science (described in the previous module) are most relevant for a specific course and working to bring them to life.
+Creating an inclusive course curriculum also involves considering whose interests and voices are represented.

 #### Science Content